ArianeMora/sciepi2gene/README.md

 [sci-biomart](https://github.com/ArianeMora/scibiomart), see examples for detail.

 The user then selects how to annotate, i.e. whether it is in the promoter region, or overlaps the gene body.
 Finally, the parameters for overlap on each side are chosen.
-This algorithm only runs through the file once, so should have computational complexity of O(N).

 It is available under the [GNU General Public License (Version 3) ](https://www.gnu.org/licenses/gpl-3.0.en.html).

-This package is a wrapper that allows various epigenetic data types to be annoatated to genes.
+This package is a wrapper that allows various epigenetic data types to be annotated to genes.

-I found that the Granges package annotated a peak to a gene (but not any other genes it may overlap) plus its in R so enough said.

 I also wanted to have different upper flanking and lower flanking distances that took into account the directionality of the strand and also an easy output csv file that can be filtered and used in downstream analyses.
 This is why I keep all features